karol-202/ChatSCI/README.md

 ## API

-Communication over TCP, port 16384.
+- Communication over TCP, port 16384.
-Packet types (_NICK_, _MSG_, etc.) are case-insensitive.
+- Packet types (_NICK_, _MSG_, etc.) are case-insensitive.
-Nicks are case-sensitive.
+- Nicks are case-sensitive.
+- Nicks cannot contain semicolons, everything after semicolon (including semicolon itself) will be ignored or treated as next part of packet.
+The same applies to messages.

 ### Packets from client to server
 - `NICK;{nick}` - sets client's nick to {nick}.